-With these browsers, Blackboard supports their "stable" release channel, which is the channel that gets the most testing by the browser vendors themselves before being released to users.
+With these browsers, Blackboard tests their latest "stable" release channel at the time of testing, which is the channel that gets the most testing by the browser vendors themselves before being released to users.

-In addition, Blackboard supports Firefox's specialized Extended Support Release (ESR) channel, which is a subset of their stable channel designed for enterprise-wide deployment.
+In addition, Blackboard tests and validates Firefox's specialized Extended Support Release (ESR) channel, which is a subset of their stable channel designed for enterprise-wide deployment.
 To learn more, see Firefox's Extended Support Release page.

-If you need information about the specific versions of each browser that were generally available when a particular service pack of Learn was released, see the Release Notes for that service pack.
+If you need information about the specific versions of each browser that were tested and validated when a particular version of Learn was released, see the Release Notes for that released.

 This design approach to the rendering layer of Blackboard Learn allows us to be confident that new versions of browsers, when released, will continue to work with current versions of Learn.

-To verify this confidence with each new service pack release, Blackboard executes our browser compatibility test suite against newly released browser versions on multiple OS combinations to ensure support prior to releasing a given service pack.
+To verify this confidence with each new release, Blackboard executes our browser compatibility test suite against newly released browser versions on multiple OS combinations to ensure function prior to releasing a given version.
 This testing leverages the full set of automation and manual testing strategies available to ensure confidence in testing.

-Blackboard still accepts client issues for these browsers reported to Support.
-However, the quickest path to resolution for such issues may be updating to a more modern version of the browser.
+Blackboard still accepts client issues for these browsers reported to Support and will attempt to replicate the issue on a fully supported browser.
+If it cannot replicate the issue, Blackboard will recommend that the client move to a browser version fully supported by Blackboard.
 In some cases, an additional recommendation might be to update to a more modern version of Learn.

 Additional acceptance of persistent cookies or third-party cookies may be required for some features to function correctly, including WebDAV access to course files or content collection files and access to users' Blackboard profiles and Social Tools.
 To learn more, see the Using Persistent Cookies topic and the Social Learning Tools topic.